0w0Demonic/AquaHotkey/docs/core.md

 #### Extend a Function

-The same logic of extension classes applies to global functions:
+Use the same logic to target global functions:

 ```ahk
 class MsgBoxUtil extends AquaHotkey {